openeuropa/bootstrap-component-library/docs/developing.md

 the application using it.
-Being part of the library, though, they can be written in `twig` if that is convenient for the developer, in any case it is not foreseen the usage of those twig templates in the drupal application and it is not needed their release as npm packages.
+Being part of the library, though, they can be written in `twig` if that is convenient for the developer, in any case it is not foreseen the usage of those twig templates in the drupal application and it is not needed to release them as npm packages.

 #### Stories